xinyang211/halos_pipeline/README.md

 Use one or multiple features of halos to predict **velocity dispersion**

 Currently using sklearn PolynomialFeatures with Lasso regularization

+Goal: - Find a proper model to use some features of halos (that are easier to get) to predict other features of halos (that are harder to generate)

+- Compare the predictions from different models

+- Visualization

 ## Relevant Paper